pingcap/docs/system-variables.md

 - Scope: NONE
 - Default value: ""
-- The location of the certificate authority file if specified on startup.
+- The location of the certificate authority file (if there is one) when TiDB is started.

 ### ssl_cert